AnushaTiwari5/MeetUp/README.md

     -   Organizers can connect with other users using their email.
     -   User can decide to disconnect some connections.

+-   Merging and styling of new pages
+    - Completed by Anusha Tiwari

 ## Overview of Individual Contributions
 -	Anusha Tiwari
     -   Worked mainly on the client-side of the application.